April – December 2018

 What was done:

 - Lake Baikal Foundation allocated a grant of 250 000 rubles;

 - all necessary equipment has been purchased;

-- from 6 to 19 of June 2018 the employees of Baikal reserve carried on field work for tracking the migration routes and wintering areas of birds in the Selenga delta.
+- from 6 to 19 June 2018 the employees of the Baikal reserve carried on field work for tracking the migration routes and wintering areas of birds in the Selenga delta.
 The scientific expedition consisted of 10 people, including 6 specialists from Westphalian Wilhelms University, Germany;

 - the researchers found 34 singing male birds instead of 19 found a year ago;